michaelbolanos/github-sync/README.md

 ## License

-MIT License – see the LICENSE file.
+MIT License – see `LICENSE`.

 ---

 ## Contributions

-Fork and submit pull requests anytime.
-Suggestions and improvements are welcome!
+Fork the repo, suggest changes, and submit PRs.

 ---